 As we said in the sloping site section, but it’s worth repeating Because of the views the entire design must revolve around the views with as many habitable rooms as possible.
 Living, family, dining and kitchens are the priority rooms, but if we can position a few bedrooms onto the views, so much the better.

 We take open plan living, to the extreme.
-Large covered deck areas are essential and ideal for barbeque as they are usually the entertainment centre of the house, especially if they’re close to the kitchen and dining areas.
+Large covered deck areas are essential and ideal for barbecues as they are usually the entertainment centre of the house especially if they are close to the kitchen and dining areas.
 Privacy is another important factor.
-You tend to be higher out of the ground than other residents to start with , plus the house is usually elevated up another 2.5M above that.
-Building above ground level allows natural breezes to flow under the house and makes for a cooler environment.
+You tend to be much higher up off the ground than other neighbours to start with , plus the house us usually another 2,5 M up off the ground.
+Building above ground level also allows natural breezes to flow under the house and makes for a cooler environment.